 A personal loan only requires a valid driver's license or state-issued ID, income statements, and a social security number to obtain the personal loan.
 All fees, terms, and repayment are scheduled upfront.
 Therefore, there are never hidden fees or costs with a personal loan.

-To secure an installment loan, you will need the following:
+To secure a personal loan, you will need the following:

-For more information about installment loans take a look at our installment loan page.
+For more information about personal loans take a look at the Simple Fast Loans' personal loan page.

 If you have a vehicle, you can use it for collateral, and you will be able to obtain a loan against the title of your vehicle.
 This is different from selling your car.
 You can keep the vehicle as you repay the loan.
 However, you are required to finish making the payments to keep the vehicle.